Model-Based Beam-Steered Optical Wireless Positioning with Single-LED Single-Photodiode for 3D Localization: Introduction

-In this context, optical wireless positioning (OWP) leverages low-cost, small-form-factor light-emitting diodes (LEDs) that transmit modulated optical signals, often imperceptible to humans, captured by photodiodes (PDs) or cameras to transform lighting into a positioning network \cite{Wang2024b}.
-The spatial confinement of light (without wall penetration), immunity to RF electromagnetic interference, high spatial reuse, and more deterministic line-of-sight (LOS) optical channels enable centimeter-level localization with cost-effective luminaires \cite{Trevlakis2023}.
-This makes OWP attractive for navigation and asset tracking in malls, airports, and museums where GNSS is unavailable, as well as in electromagnetic-sensitive environments such as hospitals and airplane cabins \cite{Wang2024b}.
-Moreover, the same LED infrastructure can provide optical wireless communication (OWC), often termed light-fidelity (LiFi) \cite{Haas:16}, so that illumination, data, and positioning coexist in a unified platform.
-In this work, we deliberately employ a near-infrared (NIR) LED transmitter for positioning, as opposed to conventional visible-light positioning (VLP), which must respect illumination standards and uniformity when reusing luminaires.
-Since NIR is imperceptible to humans, the positioning link is decoupled from visible-light illumination constraints.
-This allows us to steer and reorient the source without affecting room lighting \cite{Zhu2025}.
+Optical wireless positioning (OWP) has emerged as a compelling complement that exploits the favorable propagation properties of light for indoor localization \cite{Wang2024b}.
+The spatial confinement of optical signals (no wall penetration), immunity to RF electromagnetic interference, high spatial reuse, and the deterministic nature of line-of-sight (LOS) channels enable centimeter-level accuracy with cost-effective light-emitting diodes (LED) \cite{Trevlakis2023}.
+Moreover, the same LED infrastructure can simultaneously provide optical wireless communication (OWC)---often termed light-fidelity (LiFi) \cite{Haas:16}---so that illumination, data, and positioning coexist in a unified platform.
+These attributes make OWP attractive for navigation and asset tracking in malls, airports, and museums where GNSS is unavailable, as well as in electromagnetic-sensitive environments such as hospitals and airplane cabins \cite{Wang2024b, Zhu2025}.